 The systems were reportedly created by 3D printing, in which an electronic ink contains strands of graphene and following this with a bio-ink that holds the bacteria onto the cap of the mushroom.
 When light shines on the mushroom, the bacteria reportedly photosynthesize and a tiny current of around 65 nanoamps is passed into the network of graphene.

 The researchers think an array of these mushrooms would be sufficient to power an LED light.
 Mannoor reiterated that this work could have enormous opportunities for next-generation bio-hybrid applications.
-He added that by integrating these microbes with nanomaterials, they could realise quite a few remarkable designer bio-hybrids for the environment, healthcare, defence, and other fields.
+He added that by integrating these microbes with nanomaterials, they could realize quite a few remarkable designer bio-hybrids for the environment, healthcare, defense, and other fields.